ma-laforge/ElectricalDiagrams/README.md

 ### LibreOffice 4.2

-To ease the process of positionning & connecting schematic symbols, it is highly suggested you modify your grid settings by following these steps:
+To ease the process of positionning & connecting schematic symbols, it is highly suggested you modify the grid settings by following these steps:

  1. Create a new drawing.
  1. In `Tools|Options...|LibreOffice Draw|General`: